davidsonfellipe/awesome-wpo/README.md

 * [SVG Cleaner](https://github.com/RazrFalcon/SVGCleaner) - SVG Cleaner could help you to clean up your SVG files from unnecessary data.
 It has a lot of options for cleanup and optimization, works in batch mode, provides threaded processing on the multicore processors.

+## Web Components

+* [Vulcanize](https://github.com/Polymer/vulcanize) - Concatenate a set of Web Components into one file, a Build tool for HTMLImports and Web Components.
+* [Grunt-vulcanize](https://github.com/Polymer/grunt-vulcanize) - Grunt task for Polymer's Vulcanize.
+* [Gulp-vulcanize](https://github.com/sindresorhus/gulp-vulcanize) - Concatenate a set of Web Components into one file that use Vulcanize.

 ## Webserver modules
 * [PageSpeed Module](https://developers.google.com/speed/pagespeed/module/download) - PageSpeed speeds up your site and reduces page load time.
 This open-source webserver module automatically applies web performance best practices to pages and associated assets (CSS, JavaScript, images) without requiring that you modify your existing content or workflow.
 PageSpeed is available as a module for Apache 2.x and Nginx 1.x.
 * [Webp-detect](https://github.com/igrigorik/webp-detect) - WebP with Accept negotiation.